 Why overplanning backfires

 When we feel cluttered, our instinct is to seize control.
-We create rigid time blocks, color-coded calendars, and 15-step morning routines.
+We create rigid time blocks, colour-coded calendars, and 15-step morning routines.

 But life is unpredictable.
 A meeting runs late, a child gets sick, or the printer breaks.
 When your rigid plan fails, you feel like you failed.
 This creates guilt loops that add even more mental clutter.

-Instead of micromanaging every minute, focus on capturing everything in one trusted place and reviewing it briefly.
+Instead of micromanaging every minute, focus on capturing everything in one trusted place and reviewing it briefly each day.

 A lighter approach